yaal-coop/sheraf/doc/source/introduction.rst

 -----------

 `Yaal`_ is a company based in Bordeaux, France.
-We are specialized in python development, FOSS lovers, and we have been using sheraf in production for years.
+We are specialized in python development, FOSS lovers.
+We have been using sheraf in production for years, and in 2020 we have cleaned the code and opened the sourcecode.

 .. _SQLAlchemy: https://docs.sqlalchemy.org/
 .. _Django: https://docs.djangoproject.com